 Aerobic Biological Processes are those where sufficed amount of dissolved oxygen is required into the wastewater to sustain aerobic action, as one of the major polluting effects of wastewater on streams results form the depletion of dissolved oxygen by the action of aerobic organisms in degrading the organic content of the waste.
 Practical aerobic biological treatment processes seek to to this, within the constraints of available land area and economic resources available to construct and operate treatment works.

 Anaerobic Biological processes are those where micro-organisms oxidize organic matter in the completed absence of dissolved oxygen.
 The micro-organisms take oxygen form inorganic salts which contain bound oxygen (Nitrate NO3, Sulphate So42-, Phosphate PO42-).
 This mode of operation is termed as anaerobic processes.
 Sufficiently fore dissolved oxygen is either physically difficult or economically impracticable to transfer into the wastewater to sustain aerobic action to biodegrade strong organic wastes.

 There are five types of aerobic biological treatment processes used to treat municipal sewage:

 The trickling filter is like a circular well having depth up to 2 meter filled with granular media like stone, plastic sheets and redwood, slag, slate.

-The first tricking filter was placed in operation in England in 1893. the concept of a tricking filter was grew form the of contact frets which were water tight basins filled with broken stones.
-The limitation the contact filters included a relatively.
+The first tricking filter was placed in operation in England in 1893.
+The concept of a tricking filter grew from the contact frets which were water tight basins filled with broken stones.
+The limitation of the contact filters included a relatively:

-Tricking filters have been a popular biological treatment processes the must widely used design for many years are
+Tricking filters have been a popular biological treatment processes.
+The widely used design of trickling filters that can last for many years is:

 Design diameter of Rock filters = 60m (2007t) and for Rock size Design diameter = 25 to 100mm